Bot Attack

 – DDoS Bots: Used to overwhelm a target server with traffic, rendering it inaccessible.

-– Credential Stuffing Bots: These bots automate the process of trying stolen username and password combinations to gain unauthorized access to accounts.
+– Credential Stuffing Bots: These bots automate the process of trying stolen usernames and password combinations to gain unauthorized access to accounts.

 How Bot Attacks Operate

-Bot attacks can be executed in several ways, often leveraging the power of large networks of compromised devices, commonly referred to as “botnets.”
+Bot attacks can be executed in several ways, often leveraging the power of large networks of compromised devices, commonly called “botnets.”
 These botnets can consist of thousands to millions of infected devices, allowing attackers to launch large-scale attacks.

 Common Attack Vectors

-1. DDoS Attacks: Attackers use botnets to flood a target with traffic, causing service outages.
-For instance, a well-known DDoS attack in 2016 targeted Dyn, a major DNS provider, disrupting services for many popular websites.
+DDoS Attacks: Attackers use botnets to flood a target with traffic, causing service outages.
+For instance, a well-known DDoS attack in 2016 targeted Dyn, a primary DNS provider, disrupting services for many popular websites.

-1. Credential Stuffing: Attackers utilize automated bots to enter stolen credentials across multiple platforms.
-This method exploits users’ tendency to reuse passwords, leading to unauthorized access to accounts.
+Credential Stuffing: Attackers utilize automated bots to enter stolen credentials across multiple platforms.
+This method exploits users’ tendency to reuse passwords, leading to unauthorized account access.

-1. Web Scraping: Bots can scrape content from websites, leading to data theft.
+Web Scraping: Bots can scrape website content, leading to data theft.
 For example, an e-commerce site may suffer from competitors scraping pricing data to undercut their prices.

 The Impact of Bot Attacks